Rob Marshall (motorsport)

-Rob Marshall (born 14 April 1968) is a British Formula One engineer for McLaren, being their Chief Designer leading their technical team after initially being hired as the Technical Director for Engineering and Design.
+Rob Marshall (born 14 April 1968) is a British Formula One engineer for McLaren, being their Chief Technical Officer and Chief Designer leading their technical team after initially being hired as the Technical Director for Engineering and Design.
 He previously had a leading role in the Red Bull Racing team from 2006-2023.

 Career

 Marshall studied mechanical engineering at Cardiff University.
 After his study, he went to work at the design department of Rolls-Royce.